 Solar irradiance outlook in Eastern Mediterranean 2019

-This study summarizes the 2018 Eastern Mediterranean solar irradiance figures on ground level and makes a preliminary estimate for 2019.
+This study summarizes the 2018 Eastern Mediterranean ground level solar irradiance figures and makes a preliminary estimate for 2019.
 Regional solar irradiance data is analyzed in order to estimate the normalized output of solar power facilities in the region, considering the strong link between the two variables.
 The average solar energy cumulative flux, measured at the IMS station in Bet Dagan in Israel's Central Coastal Plane during 2018, was 5,339 Wh/m2 per day, which is 4.0% higher than the 1965-2014 multi-year annual solar flux average.
 The anomaly is within the standard annual deviation of ±4.0% during the 1965-2014 period.
 2019 is expected to show above average solar irradiance figures in the Eastern Mediterranean region, continuing the high-level solar irradiance trend - similar to the period of late 1960s and early 1970s or even exceeding it.

 Bet Dagan is the longest operating Israel Meteorological Service (IMS) station which has been measuring solar energy flux on ground level since 1965.
 The station is thus very suitable for long-term analysis of ground level solar energy flux in the Eastern Mediterranean.
 Regional solar irradiance data is analyzed in order to estimate the normalized output of individual solar power facilities in the region, considering the strong link between the two variables.
 It should be emphasized that variance in solar flux on the ground level is mostly a result of regional weather and climate influenced by long-term trends in solar activity, planetary climatic shifts and more recently by anthropogenic causes; only to small degree variance in measured solar flux is a direct result of sun's solar output, which is relatively stable.